 A large number of individuals with zero premium Medicare Advantage plans are entitled to the Medicare Part B premium giveback.
 They may conveniently apply this money towards a Hospital Indemnity Plan; covering many Medicare Advantage out-of-pocket expenses.

 Please give us your feedback!

-What do you think about Hospital Indemnity Plans for Medicare Advantage members?
+What do you think about Hospital Indemnity Plans for Medicare Advantage?
 Write your comments.

 For help finding the best Medicare or Individual Health Plan for you, please contact Liberty Medicare or call us at 877-657-7477.